Whether you plan on selling your home or staying put for years to come, a bathroom remodel is a great way to add value to your home.

 If you’re under a time crunch, you may want to talk with a remodeling contractor near you about what is going to be feasible to complete within your time frame.

 If you’re new at bathroom remodeling, we would advise against giving yourself only a few days to complete the remodel.
-Try to allocate at least 2 weeks for the project!
+Try to allocate 2-4 weeks for the project!

 3.)
 Look for Inspiration Everywhere